 |Police or background check|

 You’ll share a house that has basic bedroom and bathroom facilities with other participants and GVI staff.
-If you’re stationed at our main base, you’ll be in a Caribbean-style w...
+You will live in a beautiful two sto...

-Located in a mountainous region of central Costa Rica, and in close proximity to the equator, Cimarrones enjoys a fairly consistent climate.
-Temperatures range between 22°C R...
+Located in a mountainous region of central Costa Rica and in close proximity to the equator, Cartago enjoys a fairly consistent climate.
+Temperat...